bearyung/alice-cards/docs/tutorial-game-rules/turn-structure.md

 ## Step 4: Maintain or Change Environment

 ### Story Mode
-If there was a fight in the last round, the current environment is "collapsed" regardless of which player initiated the fight.
+If there was a fight in the last round, the current environment is **collapsed** regardless of which player initiated the fight.
 The collapsed environment must be changed.
 Move the current environment card to the bottom of the environment card deck, face down, and enter the next environment.

 ### Free Mode
 You may choose to change the Environment card in play by drawing the first card from the shuffled environment card deck.
 If you choose to change the environment, the remaining steps will be passed, and play will be passed to the next player.

-:::INFO Notes
+:::info Notes
-In Free Mode, the environment will not be collapsed even if there was a fight in the last round.
+In Free Mode, the environment **will not be collapsed** even if there was a fight in the last round.
 :::

 :::info Reap